 “Yeah, exactly like every other place!!
 You MUST check it out.”

 Must I really though?
 No. Will I?
 Maybe.
-What I will not do, is let Randomdude’s guidebook knowledge defy the raw purpose of my setting out and being here – exploration.
-Following mass-advice without second thought is the sheepish way of life, but doing so whilst traveling is worse yet; it kills the whole adventure crew – curiosity, wanderlust, freedom, spontaneity, flexibility, uncertainty, mystery and joy of discovery.
+What I can’t do, is let Randomdude’s guidebook knowledge defy the tiny bit of purpose behind my setting out and being here – mild explorations of a fully charted world.
+Following mass-travel advice kills the whole adventure crew: wanderlust, Fernweh, curiosity, freedom, and joy of discovery.

 And what’s a must anyway?
 Or else what?
 A must to which means?
 To universal backpacker happiness?
-Aren’t most of us out here, strapped into our backpacks, to declare guerrilla war on bleak society regimes with Mondays?
-Every child is more of a rebel, when Mom allots musts.
+Aren’t most of us out here, strapped into our backpacks, to declare guerrilla war on bleak societal regimes with Mondays?
+Every child is more of a rebel when Mom allots musts.

 Now, now, there, there.
 I’m not saying you mustn’t do with the musts.
 That’s exactly the point.
 What I’m saying is, do whatever you want.
 Swim in the stream, don’t swim in it.
-Why would I care in the slightest?
+Why would I care?
 I don’t even know you (unless you are Randomdude, in which case we have met many times).

 By all means, do zipline across the continent, wild-river-raft with the flow, beer-pong the night away and cave to your next destination.
-Just don’t shoot cows with rocket launchers in Phnom Penh, if you can avoid it at all – that’s truly depraved.
+Just don’t shoot cows with rocket launchers in Phnom Penh, if you can avoid it at all – that’s really messed up.
 Do the Machu Picchus of the world.
 I’m serious.
 It’s safe to say that most touristy places are what they are for a reason.
-If instead, or on top of it, you want to hop off the bandwagon and tumble into some local culture and hop off the gringo wagon, let me be the very last one to hold you back.
-I certainly experienced most of my most memorable moments far from what most label "destination-worthy."
-An alleged indie traveler, who skips every guidebook site in silent protest, might miss out on some marveling; but if you don’t visit the Taj Mahal, because you’re lost somewhere in Agra’s alley twists exploring Indian universes, fear not: you may be experiencing something even more captivating than Mughal architecture.
+If instead, or on top of it, you want to hop off the bandwagon and tumble into some local culture, let me be the very last one to hold you back.
+I certainly experienced the majority of my most memorable moments miles astray what was labeled "destination-worthy."
+A pretentious indie traveler who skips every guidebook site in silent protest, might miss out on some sweets; but if you don’t visit the Taj Mahal, because you’re lost somewhere in Agra’s alley twists exploring Indian universes, fear not: you may be experiencing something even more captivating than Mughal architecture.

 Machu Picchu / Peru Not without a reason is this a touristy place.
 Just look at it.

-if you scrutinize every last chunk of wonder out of a destination, before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for individual experience, surprising detours and undiscovered beauty
+"But if you scrutinize every last chunk of wonder out of a destination before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for happenstance and surprising detours."

-More than one way to travel – in fact, there is every way to travel – so you might want to find your own path out there.
+There is more than one way to travel – in fact, there is every way to travel – so you might want to find your own path out there.
 After all, every trip is unique.
-Yet, that being said, perhaps some are more than others.
-If you limit yourself to tubing in Laos, Full Moon Parties in Thailand, surf and joints in Mancora, volcano boarding in León, the Inka Trail, the Death Road, a beach in Goa, a night in Rio’s Lapa district, a wine tour in Stellenbosch and a game drive, your trip might be pretty much the same as the next backpacker’s: much fun, little substance.
+That being said, perhaps some are more than others.
+If you limit yourself to tubing in Laos, Full Moon Parties in Thailand, surf and joints in Mancora, volcano boarding in León, the Inka Trail, the Death Road, a beach in Goa, a night in Rio’s Lapa district, a wine tour in Stellenbosch and a game drive, your trip might be pretty much the same as the next backpacker’s: much fun, granted, but probably little substance.

-If you crave a more unique and authentic trip, my best advice would be no advice.
-I’d shorten the 10-reasons-why-list a bit and give you 0 reasons to follow my lead.
+If you do crave a more unique and authentic trip, my best advice would be no advice.
+I’d shorten the 10-reasons-why-list and give you 0 reasons to follow my lead.
 Try.
 Explore.
 Let no one shrink your unprecedented leaps of discovery to little baby steps in their footprints.
-Take a blank mind canvas and paint first horizons on it.
+Pull a blank canvas over your mind and paint firsts on it.

-I’m not saying you should never read a guide book.
-But if you scrutinize every last chunk of wonder out of a destination, before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for individual experience, surprising detours and undiscovered beauty.
+Sure, use that guidebook as a cheat sheet now and then.
+But if you scrutinize every last chunk of wonder out of a destination before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for happenstance and surprising detours.

-You may indeed want to check out some of the places Randomdude & Co send you to.
+Indeed, you may want to check out some of the places Randomdude & Co send you to.
 But, asking the locals won’t hurt either.
-They might know a bit more about the place they live in than a backpacker, who arrived two days ago or a travel writer who might have done some B- research but never actually been there.
-If doing your own thing has more appeal to you in a given moment, ignore the gringo jabbering, wave Google goodbye, and do something different or, better still, something new.
+They might know a bit more about the place they live in than a backpacker who arrived two days ago or a travel writer who might have done some B- research but never actually been there.
+If doing your own thing appeals to you, tune out the gringo white noise, wave Google goodbye, and do something different or, better still, something new.

 And what could that be?
-I’m not talking yoga retreats, woofing or working at a hostel bar, surrounded by your own folks.
+I’m not talking yoga retreats, woofing or working at a hostel bar.
 I’m not talking anything.
-Every evangelist of so called "indie travel" will be quick to accompany your steps off the trotted trail and to hold your hand along the way.
+Every evangelist of so called "indie travel" will be quick to accompany your steps off the trotted trail while holding your hand tightly.
 It's paradoxical.
-They write oxymoron all over the term that they coined themselves – how can travel be "indie," if advice ushers it from the beaten path to the not so beaten one, which is, however, still a laid out path?
+How can following be indie?
+It’s like Berlin hipsters trying so hard to be different that they all end up looking the same.

 If you want to hear the story of how I set out for a backpacking trip, missed my junction, and didn't go home for 6 years, I’ll tell you some other time.
-It is to be seen, however, solely as an inspiration to hum your own melody out there and by no means a suggestion to trace its steps.
-In that story long-term immersion, often paired with volunteering with grassroots nonprofits, has defined a journey that became a nomadic lifestyle.
-But there are many modes of travel on the opposite side of jammed highways.
+But how could it be anything but inspiration to hum your own melody out there when that is what I did, how could you trace the steps of that journey when they were so twisted and aimless?

-If you’re traveling across the seas, it’s fair for me to assume that you’re not 6 years old.
+If you’re traveling across the seas, it’s fair to assume that you’re not 6 years old.
 I don’t need to tell you how to use a local bus.
-I’ve got no advice for you on how to pack your backpack.
-I’m confident you’ll figure out by yourself how to jam your stuff in there.
-Do I really need to point out that a lighter pack is less of a load to carry?
-Time and an aching back will unmask the 5 superfluous kilograms you brought.
+I’ve got no advice on how to pack your backpack.
+And maybe you’ll come to agree with me that the place matters less than your experience there, which is always shaped by chance, encounters and anything you couldn’t possibly foresee.

 you might also like or dislike...